-Cattle futures rose for the first time in four sessions on speculation that U.S. beef demand will outpace supplies.
-Hogs fell.
+Hog futures climbed for the first time in four sessions on speculation that demand for U.S. pork is rising.
+Cattle prices fell.

-Hog futures fell for the first time in four days on signs of weakening demand for U.S. pork exports.
-Cattle also declined.
+Hog futures headed for the biggest gain in more than a week on signs of climbing demand for U.S. pork amid limited supplies.
+Cattle prices also rose.